 If you’re going to buy a paella pan, why not buy one from a Spanish cookware company like Magfesa?
 They’ve got the know-how and the experience to make a pan that will perform when you need it.
 Paella pans are often made from carbon steel, which helps to produce the socarrat—the crisp rice at the bottom of the pan—while the dimpled bottom on this pan also improves the cooking process.

 Two generous handles make this one easy to move and carry as it goes from stovetop to oven to table.
-This option is a large 17-inch pan, but it's also available in smaller and larger diameters so you can scale your recipe to however many people you're serving.
+This option is available in a variety of sizes so you can scale your recipe to however many people you're serving.

 Super sturdy single-piece construction